julienherrero/awesome-list/README.md

 - [PatilShreyas/permission-flow-android](https://github.com/PatilShreyas/permission-flow-android) - Know about real-time state of a Android app Permissions with Kotlin Flow APIs.
 - [PierfrancescoSoffritti/android-youtube-player](https://github.com/PierfrancescoSoffritti/android-youtube-player) - YouTube Player library for Android and Chromecast, stable and customizable.
 - [PierfrancescoSoffritti/sliding-panel](https://github.com/PierfrancescoSoffritti/sliding-panel) - Android sliding panel that is part of the view hierarchy, not above it.
+- [Pool-Of-Tears/GreenStash](https://github.com/Pool-Of-Tears/GreenStash) - Simple FOSS android app to help you plan and manage your savings goals easily and establish the habit of saving money.
 - [PranavMaganti/compose-material-dialogs](https://github.com/PranavMaganti/compose-material-dialogs) - A Material Dialog Builder for Jetpack Compose
+- [Qawaz/compose-code-editor](https://github.com/Qawaz/compose-code-editor) - Display & Edit code with syntax highlighting in jetpack compose
 - [QuickBirdEng/NonEmptyCollections](https://github.com/QuickBirdEng/NonEmptyCollections) - A type-safe implementation for collections that cannot be empty.
 Life is too short for emptiness-checks!
 - [Qusion/android-pin-dot-view](https://github.com/Qusion/android-pin-dot-view) - Android library that helps you with pin insertion screens.
 Fully animated and highly customizable using themes.
 - [Raed-Mughaus/DrawingView](https://github.com/Raed-Mughaus/DrawingView) - RasmView is an Android drawing view; it provides a view that allows users to draw on top of a bitmap.